torcolvin/couchbase-lite-wiki/Build-and-Deploy.md

 ## Building

 LiteCore makes use of CMake, which is a project generation tool that supports many backends (Makefiles, Ninja, Visual Studio projects, etc).
 The supported environment for compilation is using the [clang](https://clang.llvm.org/) compiler in conjunction with the [libc++](https://libcxx.llvm.org/) standard library (both from the LLVM project).
 Linux tends to ship with GCC, and CMake tends to try to use it by default, but it will respect the environment variables `CC` and `CXX` to specify alternative compilers for C and C++ respectively.

-So to set up the project, ensure that the above deps, clang, and CMake are installed and in the path on the build system and run this command:
+Before building, ensure that the above deps, clang, and CMake are installed.

+There are some simple shell scripts that build LiteCore, in the `build_cmake/scripts/` directory.
+Just run the appropriate one for your platform.
+The build output will appear in `build_cmake/mac/` or `build_cmake/unix/`.

+Or if you want to run cmake yourself, enter:

 `CC=clang CXX=clang++ cmake -DCMAKE_BUILD_TYPE=RelWithDebInfo <path/to/CMakeLists.txt>`

-This will generate a `Makefile` that you can then build by simply running `make -j8 LiteCore` (or just `make LiteCore` but the former is faster with the appropriate value after `j`).
+which will generate a `Makefile` that you can then build by simply running `make -j8 LiteCore` (or just `make LiteCore` but the former is faster with the appropriate value after `j`).

-The end product of this will be `libLiteCore.so` in the same folder.
+The end product of this will be `libLiteCore.so` (or on macOS, `libLiteCore.dylib`) in the same folder.

 ## Deployment